digling/burmish/datasets/Xu1984/README.md

 ## Digitization Information

-* Digitized by xxx on xxx.
+* Digitized by Astrid Otto on 15 February 2017.

 ## Notes on Orthography Profile